chunhualiao/rose-apt-get/README.md

 # ROSE Compiler debian package creator

+## Overview

+This repo stores all info. related to how to create a Personal Package Archive (PPA) for the ROSE compiler framework.
+Personal Package Archives (PPAs) are software repositories designed for Ubuntu users to easily distribute and install software.
+PPAs are often used to distribute pre-release software so that it can be tested.

 ## Directory layout

 The subdirectory debian contains control, postinst, postrm ,etc to indicate dependencies and things to do after installation or uninstallation